loshadki/whichmacshouldibuy/content/_index.md

 - You are a software developer.
 At first, let me mention that your company probably provides you a Mac if you are doing it professionally.
 They decide when it is time to switch to Apple Silicon.
 If you are an Indie developer or a contractor, developing for Web, backend, iOS, and macOS, many tools are catching up.
 JetBrains IntelliJ has native support for Apple Silicon.
-Docker is in preview, and you can run a lot of images in ARM64 architecture (a lot of others in emulation).
+Docker is available, and you can run a lot of images in ARM64 architecture (a lot of others in emulation).
 Building Android applications will probably require using a device, as Android Emulator is in preview and has many
   [Known Issues](https://androidstudio.googleblog.com/2020/12/android-emulator-apple-silicon-preview.html).

+- You want to get the best performance.
+The new M1 Pro / Max chips have great GPU and CPU performance and available with 64 GB options of Memory, up to 8 TB of fast NVMe storage.

 ### Which Intel CPU to Choose